The course of study required of all students for graduation includes:

 Recommendations for the Bar Exam

-We design the class schedules on the assumption that students will take Criminal Procedure, Business Associations and/or UCC Survey in their second year.
-You can take these courses as third-year students, but they are often scheduled against other recommended electives that can only be taken by 3Ls.
+We design the class schedules on the assumption that full-time students will take Criminal Procedure, Business Associations and/or UCC Survey in their second year, and that part-time students will take those courses either in their second or third years.
+Full-time students can take those courses as third-year students, but they are often scheduled against other recommended electives that can only be taken by 3Ls.
+Part-time students can take those courses in their fourth year, but they may be scheduled against recommended electives taken by 4L part-time students.

 Second Year Specific Program Instructions

 There are a few courses that have prerequisites.
 If you plan to take these courses, the timing of your electives becomes an important concern.
-If you plan to pursue a career in criminal law, you should seriously consider timing your program so that you are eligible for the Defenders' Clinic in your third year.
-The Defenders' Clinic enrollment is limited to students who have applied for, been accepted into, and passed the Criminal Defense Lawyering Seminar in the fourth semester.
+If you plan to pursue a career in criminal law, you should seriously consider timing your program so that you are eligible for the Defenders' Clinic.
+The Defenders' Clinic enrollment is limited to students who have applied for, been accepted into, and passed the Criminal Defense Lawyering Seminar III.
 (In other words, all students who pass the Criminal Defense Lawyering Seminar are automatically enrolled in the Defenders' Clinic.)
-Only those students who have taken and passed Criminal Procedure can apply to take the Criminal Defense Lawyering Seminar.
-If you want to be eligible for the Defenders' Clinic in your third year, you must have taken and passed Criminal Procedure by the end of the third semester.
-Thus, if you are considering applying for the Defenders' Clinic down the road, you should take Criminal Procedure either in the Summer between first and second year or in the Fall of your second year.
+Only those students who have taken and passed Criminal Procedure I or II can apply to take the Criminal Defense Lawyering Seminar III.

 The Mediation Clinic also has a prerequisite.
-In order to be eligible you must take the Fourth Semester Mediation Lawyering Seminar.
-(You may not enroll in both the Summer Basic Mediation Training and the Fourth Semester Mediation Lawyering Seminar.)
+In order to be eligible you must take the Mediation Lawyering Seminar III.

-For those of you who came to law school with a clear idea of what area of law you want to practice in, it makes sense to take one course in that area in your second year.
+For those of you who came to law school with a clear idea of the area of law in which you want to practice, it makes sense to take one course in that area in your second year.
 Some courses are only offered once a year; others are only offered once every two years.
-International Law, Labor Law, Environmental Law, Rights of Low Wage Worker and Immigration Law are all once a year, Fall only courses that relate to areas of specialty expressed by many of you in your applications.
-Those of you interested in doing policy work after graduation should consider Legal History or Jurisprudence.
-Those of you planning to do community-based small firm practice should consider taking Property in the Fall so that you can take Real Estate or Wills in the Spring and be better prepared for an internship in a small firm next summer.
+International Law, Labor Law, Environmental Law, Rights of Low Wage Workers and Immigration Law are all typically offered once a year, generally in the Fall.
+Those of you planning to do community-based small firm practice should consider taking Property in your second Fall so that you can take Real Estate or Wills in the Spring and be well prepared to obtain an internship in a small firm during one of your law school summers.

 The Credit/ No Credit Option